 Common Mental Health Disorders in Teens That Parents Should Look Out For

 There are some mental health disorders common in teenagers, but it’s not always easy for parents to know the signs to look out for.
-The sooner parents are able to realize that their child is struggling with their mental health, the quicker it can be treated.
-Here at Adolescent Wellness Academy, we feel it’s important to inform parents and share resources on what mental health disorders can look like in teenagers.
-Within this article we describe what a mental health disorder is, what mental health disorders are common in teenagers, and how we can help at Adolescent Wellness Academy!
+The sooner parents realize that their child is struggling with their mental health, the quicker it can be treated.

 What Is a Mental Health Disorder?

-A mental health disorder or a mental illness is a condition that will affect a person’s thinking, feeling, behavior, and mood.
-Mental Health disorders can impact day-to-day life and may also affect one’s ability to relate to others.
-Although mental illness is very common in teens it is also very treatable.
-It’s important to understand that mental illness is also preventable so early intervention is so crucial when dealing with teens who may be struggling with a mental health disorder.
 Denial can play a huge factor in whether or not a parent will get their child early intervention.
-If you are concerned about your teen, whether they have a change in their behavior that is significant (such as skipping meals, lacking in energy, not receiving enough sleep, etc.,) or they are experiencing any of the symptoms we have provided below, you should talk to them.
-There are various warning signs that your teen may be expressing, make sure that you pay attention to these signs and if possible, provide/receive intervention as early as possible.
+If you are concerned about your teen, whether they have a change in their behavior that is significant (such as skipping meals, lacking in energy, not receiving enough sleep, etc.) or they are experiencing any of the symptoms we have provided below, you should talk to them.

 What Are Common Mental Health Disorders in Teens to Look Out For?

-One in five teenagers suffer from mental health disorders within the United States.
+One in five teenagers suffers from mental health disorders within the United States.
 There are many common mental health disorders that teenagers can experience at some point in their adolescence.
 The most common mental health disorders in teens are:

 Generalized Anxiety